 “Leading by advantages” has also led them to expand in unconventional ways – such as with “new retail” and “entertainment meets retail” (note: they own Alibaba Pictures, Youku and others).
 And as seen in their Hema supermarkets, their approach in physical retail is very different than traditional retail approaches.

 I think this preference for “leading with advantages” is also a good indicator of what they are not going to do.
-Ultimately, I don’t think they are going to own or operate a lot of physical retail in China or anywhere else.
 I don’t think they are going to build de novo e-commerce platforms in places like Africa.
 They may do these things via franchise, technical agreements and joint ventures.
 But I think they are staying close to their strengths in Chinese consumers, data and digital technologies.

 How online retail can be leveraged into physical retail is the center of their new retail initiative.
-It looks to me like this is mostly three things (thus far):
+It looks to me like this is mostly four things (thus far):

-- You tie these stores into your logistics network.
+- You tie these stores into your logistics network – and do on-demand delivery.
 How much these physical locations are going to become forward locations for delivery and fulfillment is an important question.
 For some, like Hema, this appears a big part of the strategy.
 For others, like convenience stores, the logistics aspect seems more limited to an IT upgrade for their existing supply chain.

 Michael talked a lot about how online retail can transform physical retail.
 And how this effect can be particularly powerful in fragmented, underdeveloped and / or unstructured retail systems, such as the mom-and-pop stores you find across China, SE Asia and India.
 It raises some pretty interesting questions:

 - Can data and digital technology modernize small and/or isolated stores that often get left behind in traditional retail economics?

 - Can you do this type of digital transformation if you don’t have a local e-commerce platform in a country?